pkarsy/persist_mqtt/README.md

 In 'autoexec.be' add theese lines

 ```
-import persist_mqtt as pt
+import  pt
 pt.exec(/-> load('myscript1.be'))  # will be executed only after the variables are fetched
 pt.exec( /-> load('myscript2.be')) # both scripts can use the "pt" object freely
                                    # The sripts will be executed after autoexec finishes
 ```

 ## Method 2 (better)
-Works without rely on "autoexec.be" exec() trick, and without even importing pt in the global namespace.
+Works without relying on "autoexec.be" exec() trick, and without even importing pt in the global namespace.
 If the script needs to be started from "autoexec.be", load the script as usual with load('mycode.be').
 Or just paste the code inside autoexec.be

 ```
-do # do-end is optional, does not allow the variables sto leak to the global namespace.
+do # do-end is optional, does not allow the BootCount() to be visible in the global namespace.
   def BootCount()
     import pt
     if !pt.ready() pt.exec(BootCount) return end